purrfect-farmer/purrfect-cloud/README.md

 ### Adding a User
+If payments are disabled, you will need to add the user manually.
 To add a user, you need to add a subscription, you will be prompted to create the user if it doesn't exist.
 Get the user's Telegram Id

 ```bash
 php artisan app:update-account-subscription {user_id} {date}